DeepGraphLearning/MATH60629A_2025A/project.md

 <!--**Alternatively**: You could decide to participate in this open challenge: ML Reproducibility Challenge 2020.
 Let me know as soon as possible if you are interested in this.-->

 **Study plan**: (1 upload per team) Please submit a one-page summary of your proposed research question and study to ZoneCours/Remise de travaux.
-I will meet with each group to discuss study plans during the lecture of **March 8, 2023**.
+I will meet with each group to discuss study plans during the lecture of **March 15, 2024**.
 I will send you a schedule the day before.
 We will probably only have about 15 minutes so please make sure that your study plan is clear and precise.
+In your study plan you must include:
+- The question you aim to answer,
+- The source of the dataset you will be using,
+- The tentative machine learning methods you plan to apply to answer your question,
-Please also include questions that you would like us to discuss at the end of the document.
+- The questions or aspects you would like to discuss during our meeting,
+- A sentence indicating if you would like to meet earlier than March 15th.

 **Presentation**: This is a group presentation, with a set of slides or a poster prepared.
 All team members should present.
 Students who do not present can not get credit for this part.
 We will decide at random the order of the presentations.